My rating: 5 of 5 stars

 “I had seen and known negroes since I could remember.
 I just looked at them as I did at rain, or furniture, or food or sleep.
 But after that [i.e., her father’s speech] I seemed to see them for the first time not as people, but as a thing, a shadow in which I lived, we lived, all white people, all other people.
 I thought of all the children coming forever and ever into the world, white, with the black shadow falling upon them before they drew breath.
 And I seemed to see the black shadow in the shape of a cross.
 And it seemed like the white babies were struggling, even before they drew breath, to escape from the shadow that was not only upon them but was beneath them too, flung out like their arms were flung out, as if they were nailed to the cross.”

 Joe Christmas, anticipating Richard Wright’s Bigger Thomas of Native Son, attempts to achieve existential freedom by killing the well-intentioned white woman who bears this constrictive racial ideology, but, like Thomas, he only imprisons himself further in the racist script he wishes to evade by casting himself as killer (and this is not to mention the misogyny on which Faulkner’s and Wright’s narratives rest, of which neither author seems quite sufficiently aware).
-Light in August, though, is more humanistic than Faulkner’s previous novels, grim as it is; a handful of references to “white blood” and “black blood” aside, it blames its tragic anti-hero’s fate almost entirely on his society, and not on any natural forces—which are themselves represented (problematically from a feminist perspective) in the figure of Lena as female fecundity, and therefore as positive and life-affirming.
+Light in August, though, is more humanistic than Faulkner’s previous novels, grim as it is; a handful of references to “white blood” and “black blood” aside, it blames its tragic anti-hero’s fate almost entirely on his society, and not on any natural forces—which are themselves represented (no doubt problematically from a feminist perspective) in the figure of Lena as female fecundity, and therefore as positive and life-affirming.

 It is just dawn, daylight.
 He rises and descends to the spring and takes from his pocket the razor, the brush, the soap.